EdgeNet-project/edgenet-legacy-2024/docs/custom_resources.md

 Slice describes the repartitioning of resources.
 A slice object claims certain types of resources such as memory, CPU or disk, or a node until the expiration.

 ### Slice Claim
-Slice claim is the request of a tenant for described slices.
+Slice Claim represents a request for certain resources that a tenant describes.
 It also contains a node selector where the inapplicable or unwanted nodes can be filtered out before granting the slice to the tenant.

 ### Tenant Request
-Tenant request is sent to any user with the aim of joining the cluster for research purposes.
+Currently, Tenant request represents an organization with a person as a contact details who wants to joint the EdgeNet cluster.
 The request should contain the contact information of the tenant as well as the address of the establishment or research institution.

 To create a tenant request in EdgeNet refer to the [tutorial](tenant_registration.md).